Asynchronous Composition of LTL Properties over Infinite and Finite Traces: Experimental evaluation

 The objective of this experimental evaluation is to do both a quantitative and a qualitative evaluation of our compositional approach differentiating possibly finite and infinite semantics.
 Qualitatively, we compare the verification results to assess how the finiteness impacts on the result, observing also the required scheduling assumptions for possibly finite systems.
 Quantitatively, we analyse the overhead of reasoning over a mix of finite and infinite executions to assess whether or not our rewriting scales on real models.
 Due to the absence of equally expressible formalism to define asynchronous composition, our comparison with related work is limited to another rewriting suited only for local infinite systems with event-based asynchronous composition\cite{oldrewr}.

 Although we defined compositional reasoning with truncated semantics, in our experiments we reason about global infinite executions and possibly finite local executions.
-The experiments\footnote{The results of the experimental evaluation can be found at \url{https://es-static.fbk.eu/people/bombardelli/papers/nfm22/expeval_journal.tar.gz}} were run in parallel on a cluster with nodes with Intel Xeon CPU 6226R running at 2.9GHz with 32CPU, 12GB.
+The experiments~\cite{zenodoexp} were run in parallel on a cluster with nodes with Intel Xeon CPU 6226R running at 2.9GHz with 32CPU, 12GB.
 The timeout for each run was two hours and the memory cap was set to 2GB.

 In this section, we denote the composition based on $\Ropt^*$ as \trr{}(Truncated Rewriting); we denote the composition based on $\Ropt^*$ with additional constraints to ensure infinite local executions as \trrf{} (Truncated Rewriting + Fairness); we denote the composition based on ${\Td}^*$ assuming local infinite execution as \trrufa{} (Truncated Rewriting under Fairness Assumption).